Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Experimental Results

 \subsection{Main Results}

 \reftab{tab:main-results} presents the main results on \ourdataset, comparing the \ourmethod fingerprint against baselines.
 We report results separately for \lessprolific and \moreprolific authors (recall from \refsec{sec:ood-dims} that these settings control the amount of training books available per LLM); combined results can be found in \refapptab{tab:all_authors-main-results}.
-Although many baselines perform well in the ID setting, they experience substantial performance degradation in our OOD setting, showing that these methods would not generalise well in a real-world application.
-For standard ID evaluation, \ourmethod achieves the highest performance.
-On the more challenging scenarios: \lessprolific and the two out-of-distribution settings (\oodOne and \oodTwo), \ourmethod consistently outperforms both model- and metric-based baselines.
-A qualitative example is shown in \reffig{fig:example-fingperprints}.
+Although many baselines perform well in the ID setting, they experience substantial performance degradation (as high as 90\% in \lessprolific and 70\% in \moreprolific resource training settings) in our OOD setting, showing that these methods would not generalise well in a real-world application.
+On the more challenging scenarios: \lessprolific and the two \oodOne and \oodTwo settings, \ourmethod consistently outperforms both model- and metric-based baselines.
+A qualitative example in \refappfig{fig:example-fingperprints}.
 That said, for some settings with more training data (\moreprolific), a few baselines marginally outperform our method.
-For completeness, we also report results without any thresholding (only for ID and \oodOne) in ~\refapptab{table:w/o-thresholding-results}, and note that \ourmethod still achieves performance.
+For completeness, we also report top-$k$ accuracy results in \refapptab{tab:all_authors-top-k-results}) and without any thresholding (for ID and \oodOne) in \refapptab{table:w/o-thresholding-results}, and note that the overall trend is the same as the main results (\reftab{tab:main-results}).

 \paragraph{Unseen Human Texts.} We also evaluate a variant of the \oodTwo setting, focusing on unseen \textit{human} authors.
-We randomly sample Gutenberg books by 10 human authors and measure how well our method can identify these unseen human texts, reflecting the common binary classification task of LLM \versus human.
-As shown in \reftab{tab:unseen-human}, the entropy-based variants of \ourmethod achieve perfect performance in distinguishing human authors from LLM authors.
-These results indicate that the fingerprints of human authors are \textit{very} different to that of LLM authors, suggesting that \ourmethod can also be an effective detector in the more traditional binary classification setup.
+We randomly sample Gutenberg books by 10 human authors and measure how well our method can identify these unseen human texts, reflecting the common binary classification task of LLM-generated \versus human-written.
+As shown in \reftab{tab:unseen-human}, the Entropy-based variants of \ourmethod achieve perfect performance in distinguishing human authors from LLM authors.
+These results indicate that the fingerprints of human authors are \textit{very} different to that of LLM authors (also supported by visualisations in \refappfig{fig:unseen-humans-entropy-ref-fingerprints}), suggesting that \ourmethod can also be an effective detector in the more traditional binary classification setup.